rs545837/VQA-Project/final_report.md

 \mathbf{F} = f(\mathbf{V}, \mathbf{W}) \in \mathbb{R}^{d'}
 $$

 Due to importance of the multimodal fusion step in allowing image and textual knowledge to be combined, choice of fusion method is an important part of designing architectures for VQA.
-There is a tradeoff between the complexity of feature extraction models and the complexity of the fusion step: a complex set of image and text embeddings may require only a single hidden layer and concatenation for fusion, whereas a simpler set of models for feature extraction may benefit from a more sophisticated fusion layer.
-[Medium]
+There is a tradeoff between the complexity of feature extraction models and the complexity of the fusion step: a complex set of image and text embeddings may require only a single hidden layer and concatenation for fusion, whereas a simpler set of models for feature extraction may benefit from a more sophisticated fusion layer. [[14](#sahu2022)]

 <img src="assets/medium_fusion.png" alt="Multimodal Fusion for VQA" />
-Fig: Aspects of the VQA task [Medium]
+Fig: Aspects of the VQA task [[14](#sahu2022)]

 Two common approaches for multimodal fusion are (i) concatenation + linear projection, or (ii) cross-attention.